 Cost: On average, expect to pay about $5,360 to paint the exterior of a 1,500-square-foot home, according to Fixr, a home remodeling resource.

-“Giving doors and windows a good scrubbing is an easy and inexpensive way to remove any grime and give your home that sparkling look,” says Stewart.
+“Giving windows a good scrubbing is an easy and inexpensive way to remove any grime and give your home that sparkling look,” says Stewart.

 3. Repainting doors